TEDxMITUjjain/TEDxMIT-UJJAIN-website/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Node.js installed (version 16.0.0 or higher).
 3. Open your terminal, navigate to the project directory, and run `npm install` to install project dependencies.
 4. Run `npm run dev` to start a local development server.
-Vite.js provides hot module replacement, so you don't need to manually refresh the site during development.
+Vite.js provides hot module replacement, so you don't need to refresh the site during development manually.

 ## Collaborators